Maya course for beginners, teaching the skills you need to realise your creative ideas including 3D modelling, animation, simulation and rendering.

 After course support

 Following Maya training, delegates are entitled to 30 days’ email support from their Maya trainer to help with any post-course issues.
+For further details, see Support.

 No prior Maya knowledge is necessary.